Murder of Peter Falconio: Murder trial

 After extradition, a committal hearing began in April 2005.
 The trial began on 17 October of that year before the Supreme Court of the Northern Territory in Darwin.
 To cope with the demands of the trial and the huge media contingent covering the proceedings, the court building in Darwin was renovated at a cost of A$900,000.
 The judge was Brian Ross Martin QC, Chief Justice of the Northern Territory.
 Murdoch pleaded not guilty to charges of murdering Falconio and assaulting and attempting to kidnap Lees.

 Lees had identified Murdoch from police photographs shown to her in November 2002 and finally face-to-face during the trial on 18 October.
 She also told the court that her assailant tied her wrists together behind her, put a sack over her head and forced her into his ute (pickup truck), stating that the person forced her between the seats of and into the rear of his vehicle.
 Lees said she escaped from the ute and fled into the dark, hiding under bushes, while Murdoch tried to find her using a torch.
-Expert trackers could find no sign of footprints other than those of Lees in the vicinity.
+Teddy Egan, an Aboriginal tracker, was involved in the search for Peter Falconio.
+He confirmed that Joanne Lees had hidden in the bush.

 Murdoch was found to have left Alice Springs at a time and in a direction which were each consistent with him being at or around Barrow Creek at the time of the murder.
 Expert testimony presented at the trial indicated that he was the man captured in the CCTV footage at the service station at 12:38 am.
 This indication was later corroborated by Murdoch's own father as well as his business associate, James Helpi.
-The police found traces of Murdoch’s DNA on a pair of homemade handcuffs used in the attack.
+The police found traces of Murdoch's DNA on a pair of homemade handcuffs used in the attack.
 This, combined with the DNA match on Lees' T-shirt, allowed Murdoch to be charged with the murder.
 The T-shirt DNA was found to be "150 quadrillion times more likely [to] belong to Murdoch" than anyone else.
 His DNA was also found on the gearstick of the Kombi in which Falconio and Lees had been travelling, and which, subsequent to the attack on the Stuart Highway, was driven by the perpetrator into the bush.